e-e/godot-localizer/readme.md

   | GREETING | Hello   |     |     |
   | FAREWELL | Goodbye |     |     |

-- Run the command: `php translate /path/to/input.csv /path/to/desired/output.csv`
+- Run the command:
+  - **PHP**
+    - `cd ./php/composer.phar install`
+    - `./translate php /path/to/input.csv /path/to/output.csv`

 - If `/path/to/desired/output.csv` exists, you will be prompted with whether or not to overwrite the existing file

 - Output generated will be a CSV file with the values filled in: